SajadR2000/DeepLearningProject/README.md

 To test NAFNet model simply run test_nafnet.py

 ## Instruction Summary:
 You can follow the instruction.txt file for a detailed set of instructions on preparing the data and training.
+However, before running it make sure to copy the basicsr directory from the paper repo into this directory.